General Instrument CP1600

 The Intellivision video game console was the only widespread application of the CP1600 family.

 The CP1600 is a 16-bit microprocessor created in a partnership between General Instrument and Honeywell, introduced in February 1975.
 It is one of the first single-chip 16-bit processors.
 The overall design bears a strong resemblance to the PDP-11.

 Honeywell used the CP1600 in a number of process control computers and related systems, but its most widespread use was the CP1610 version in the Intellivision video game console.
+The 1610 was essentially a slower version of the 1600, running at a maximum speed around 2 MHz instead of the 3 to 5 MHz of the 1600.

 The system saw little other use due to General Instrument's marketing philosophy of seeking out customers only with very large orders and ignoring smaller customers.
 They also did not pursue a second source arrangement, which in the early days of microprocessor designs was a requirement for most potential customers.